strontic/strontic.github.io/xcyclopedia/library/bcdedit.exe-D5F797FC4D5434EB677A09C143962231.md

 ## Possible Misuse

 *The following table contains possible examples of `bcdedit.exe` being misused.
-While `bcdedit.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `bcdedit.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --